 This is also illustrated by the name of each individual basal nucleus, e.g. caudate nucleus, lentiform nucleus, subthalamic nuclei, etc.

-In a strict anatomical sense, it contains three paired nuclei that together comprise the corpus striatum:
+In a strict anatomical sense, the basal ganglia contains three paired nuclei that together comprise the corpus striatum:

 Functionally, two additional nuclei are also part of the basal ganglia:

-The precise vascular anatomy of the basal ganglia can vary among individuals, nevertheless, the majority of the basal ganglia receives arterial supply from perforating branches from the the middle cerebral artery, anterior cerebral artery branches and terminal internal cerebral artery.
+The precise vascular anatomy of the basal ganglia can vary among individuals, nevertheless, the majority of the basal ganglia receives arterial supply from perforating branches from the middle cerebral artery, branches from the anterior cerebral artery, and terminal internal carotid artery.

 Basal ganglia is isoechoic in head ultrasound 6.
 Hyperechoic basal ganglia would indicate edema, ischemia, or hemorrhage 7.